 Jessie Labiste Jr. almost 4 years ago from Iloilo, Philippines

 This touching and moving ad is so powerful in its own way; I personally have a friend, aged in years, who thinks of others before himself.
 He demonstrates to myself and others, that we don't have to take credit for our actions if given freely from the heart...
 The accompanying song is truly outstanding!
 Thank you for reaching out to others, by teaching through example!!

 Deborah A. almost 4 years ago from Ontario, Canada

 I am so pleased with your site and I have used it for the past five years in teaching the kids in elementary school how to live life and achieve their dreams to become the best they can be.

-Gary S. almost 4 years ago from Pioneer elementary
+Gary S. about 4 years ago from Pioneer elementary

 Thanks for this wonderful bits of hope.
 I needed them today.
 I held the light for my dad too.
 I never realized all the good things I was learning.
 Kids don't get much of that these days.
 I work in a K-8 school and I want my kids to appreciate the messages here.
 Thanks for all you do!!
 Please make more!

 I believe the song is "Point of Light" by Randy Travis.

 Rachel A. about 4 years ago from Denver, CO